MurzikVasilyevich/ukr-proverbs/README.md

 # uk-proverbs
-Digitized versions of Ukrainian proverbs and adages
+Digitized versions of Ukrainian books of proverbs and adages